Tarot scenario

 Avoid when

-Avoid using Weekly Tarot Spread to make weekly tarot spread, week ahead tarot reading, weekly tarot layout, and planning reflection feel certain, mind-read someone, or replace professional advice.
+Avoid using Weekly Tarot Spread for Theme, Challenge, and Priority to make weekly tarot spread, week ahead tarot reading, weekly tarot layout, and planning reflection feel certain, mind-read someone, or replace professional advice.
 Keep the frame as self-reflection around separating the week's theme, pressure point, and one priority that deserves attention: medical, legal, financial, crisis, and relationship-safety concerns need qualified help, and hidden facts need direct evidence instead of a card result.

 Next step